timothybruns/SoapBox/README.md

     * This was the original Webpacker used to serve up React on Rails, which was reconfigured with guidance from Jason Seminara and Kate Shishkina

 * BCrypt Session Auth: https://gist.github.com/thebucknerlife/10090014
-    * Note: had some help from Collin Schneider here, a GA alum, currently working as a backend developer, predominatly using Rails
+    * Note: had some help from Collin Schneider on this (GA alum/Rails developer)
     * This was a feature that was lost upon webpacker reconfig, but appears in older commits

 * Render JSON in controller: https://stackoverflow.com/questions/14824551/rendering-json-in-controller